rohran01/magic-eight-ball/README.md

 #Summary
 This application was created in six hours as a fun refresher challenge.
 I hadn't used B in a while, as I am typically a CSS purist.
 I also wanted another run at SQL.

-This poject combines my love of a challenge with my adoration for the show 30 Rock.
+This project combines my love of a challenge with my adoration for the show 30 Rock.

 #Installation
  1. Pull down repo